Korrd/challenge-blue-green/readme.md

 ## I - Docker Installation

 First, we are going to install docker and its associated components.
-For this, run the **_docker-engine-install.sh_** script _on manager1, worker1 and worker2_.
+For this, run the **_docker-install.sh_** script (located on the setup folder) _on manager1, worker1 and worker2_.
 This script executes the following commands:

 >NOTE: Remember this was made for **Ubuntu Xenial**.
 If you are running a different version on the VM's, or not using linux altogether, this script won't work for you!